Maine Ski Resorts

 Sunday River Travel Guide

-Located in small town of Newry, Sunday River is one of New England's most visited and celebrated ski resorts and among the most popular in Maine.
+Located in the small town of Newry, Sunday River is one of New England's most visited and celebrated ski resorts and among the most popular in Maine.
 The resort is more than three miles (5km) wide with terrain suited to skiers of all abilities - in fact, few resorts in the north eastern United States can rival the unique diversity and classic New England skiing of Sunday River.
 Conveniently located about three hours from Boston, families travelling with kids in tow can enjoy a relatively painless journey to the resort, making it an ideal family holiday destination.
 Due to the wide variety of terrain, Sunday River is generally free of long queues for ski lifts (great for those with kids) and crowded slopes, making it a great place to let loose and have some fun!

 Sunday River's après ski is a classic bar scene with many of the lodge bars being the local hangouts.
 The Foggy Goggle is the place to go for live music, good beer and delicious food after a long day on the slopes; the Barker Pub in Barker Mountain Lodge is a great local's spot where skiers can enjoy a drink on the deck overlooking the Barker and Locke Mountains; and the Shipyard Brew Haus at White Cap Lodge features entertainment throughout the entire season.